 - Recommended: Someone who likes mentaiko and its texture

-- Effect: Adds a uniquely different flavour and texture
+- Effect: Adds a uniquely different flavor and texture

 Honey